GalaxeTV/GalaxeSMP/CONTRIBUTING.md

 8. Pull the latest changes from the main repository
 9. Delete the fork
 10. Celebrate!
-11. Repeat
-12. Repeat
-13. Repeat

 GitHub is a great tool for collaboration.
 If you are not familiar with it, you can learn more about it [here](https://guides.github.com/activities/hello-world/).

 We follow GitHub Flow for our development process.
-For more information, see [Understanding the Github Flow](https://guides.github.com/introduction/flow/).
+For more information, see [Understanding the GitHub Flow](https://guides.github.com/introduction/flow/).

 Branches are named using the following convention:

 - `feature/` for new features
 - `bugfix/` for bug fixes
 - `release/` for releases

-- `cleanup/` for cleanup tasks
+Other branches may be created as needed.

 ### Reporting a bug